How to Use Social Media for Outreach Events

 Compel

 • Make explicit the value your event can bring to potential visitors through testimonies and stories.
 Can they expect to be spiritually refreshed?
 Meet new friends?
 Receive parenting resources?
-Give real evidence of what people have gained from this event in the past.
+Give objective evidence of what people have gained from this event in the past.

 Invite

-At the end of the day, remember that while social media can bring people in, genuine community and connection will keep them coming back.
+One last tip.
+Remember that while social media can bring people in, genuine community and connection will keep them coming back.
 And after you’ve had a successful event, don’t forget to follow up!